AmboMaya/js-calculator/README.md

 # js-calculator
-Simple calculator build with javascript
+A simple calculator built with javascript